Southbank

 AreaSearch assessment of residential development activity positions Southbank among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Southbank recorded around 528 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 2,642 homes were approved, with an additional 13 approved so far in FY-26.
-On average, 1.1 people moved to the area annually for each dwelling built during these years, indicating a balanced supply and demand market that supports stable conditions.
+AreaSearch analysis of ABS building approval numbers in Southbank shows around 528 residential properties granted approval each year.
+Between FY-21 and FY-25, approximately 2,642 homes were approved, with an additional 13 approved so far in FY-26.
+On average, about 1.1 people moved to the area for each dwelling built over the past five financial years.

 Frequently Asked Questions - Development